 Another Couple of 11 Years

 Their black-tie wedding took place in a historic landmark building in Westchester, New York.
 There were 85 guests.
 Diane explains, "Getting married at 40, the idea of 10 bridesmaids seemed silly.
-But there was a matron of honor, best man and my brother walked me down the aisle."
+But there was a matron of honor, a best man and my brother walked me down the aisle."

-Before the wedding Diane couldn't have imagined having a child.
+Before the wedding, Diane couldn't have imagined having a child.
 The couple has a now 10-year-old adopted daughter from China.
 "Before we married we'd gone through so much together.
 But the legal commitment added heft and seriousness."